Aner Shalev: Probabilistic methods in group theory

 From 1995 Shalev developed and applied probabilistic methods to finite groups and (nonabelian) finite simple groups in particular.
 A formative result in this area shows that almost every pair of elements in a finite simple group generate the group.
-This result, like many others in the field, were proved by Shalev in collaboration with Martin Liebeck of Imperial College at the University of London.
+This result, like many others in the field, was proved by Shalev in collaboration with Martin Liebeck of Imperial College at the University of London.
 The probabilistic approach led to the solution of many classical problems whose formulation does not involve probability; these problems concern quotients of the modular group, conjectures of Babai and of Cameron on permutation groups, diameters of certain Cayley graphs, Fuchsian groups, random walks, etc.

 Current research

-Shalev (partly with Larsen) has been researching the behavior of word maps on groups, proving Waring type theorems; he also proved, together with Liebeck, O’Brien and Tiep, the Ore conjecture from 1951, according to which every element in a non-cyclic finite simple group is a commutator.
+Shalev (partly with Michael J. Larsen) has been researching the behavior of word maps on groups, proving Waring type theorems; he also proved, together with Liebeck, O’Brien and Tiep, the Ore conjecture from 1951, according to which every element in a non-cyclic finite simple group is a commutator.